Mentor

 • Helping to coordinate program events.

-If you are currently attending post-secondary school, and are interested in becoming a mentor, please contact the Youth Futures Mentorship Coordinator
+If you are currently attending post-secondary school, and are interested in becoming a mentor, please apply each Fall through the BGCO Careers SitePeer Mentor Position.

 Mentor Requirements